ZJUBCA/roadmap/dev/blockchainer-roadmap-In-English.md

     + **NFT**
       +   1. In depth experience of multiple NFT products
       + **Roadmap-NFT second floor**：[🔗](./nft/NFTer-roadmap.md)
-  + Consortium chain, deeply understand the landing scenarios of various enterprises and industries：
+  + Enterprise-grade blockchain, deeply understand the landing scenarios of various enterprises and industries：
     + Certificate storage, traceability, supply chain finance, digital identity, government affairs, copyright protection....
     + It is suggested to first look at The 2018 White Paper on China's Blockchain Industry.
 Although it is 2022, this report is really good
     + There are some books: Industrial Blockchain（Introduction [🔗](https://book.douban.com/subject/35030217/)， Tencent's blockchain practice, can play a role in understanding）